 Ancient sages made the connection that the dome of the bell is the ‘vault of heaven’ and the clapper is the ‘voice of the divinity.’
 The esoteric meaning of the dome actually represents the female sexual genitalia of women.
 The clapper is the male phallus.

-When male and female come into sexual union, there is the potential to create life.
-And that what all symbolism related to masculine and feminine object means.
+When males and females come together in sexual union, there is the potential to create life.
+And that’s what all symbolism that refers to masculine and feminine principles mean.